Guidance on Uncertainty Budgets for Force Measuring Devices Part 1. Why Do We Need a Guidance Document?

-All calibration laboratories accredited to ISO/IEC 17025 are required to submit uncertainty calculations for the Calibration and Measurement Capability uncertainty claims included in the scope of accreditation.
-The assumptions made for the determination of the uncertainty budgets, if any, must be specified and documented.
+Uncertainty Budgets for Force Measuring Devices Introduction: All calibration laboratories accredited to ISO/IEC 17025 must submit uncertainty calculations for the Calibration and Measurement Capability uncertainty claims included in the scope of accreditation.
+The assumptions made to determine the uncertainty budgets, if any, must be specified and documented.
 Any accredited and enrolled calibration laboratories shall calculate measurement uncertainties using the method detailed in the ISO “Guide to the Expression of Uncertainty in Measurement” (GUM)1

-The purpose of these blogs is to provide guidance for determining the proper contributors of parameters for force measuring devices that should be taken into consideration when developing uncertainty calculations that support Calibration and Measurement Capability (CMC) uncertainty claim made on a scope of accreditation.
+These blogs provide guidance for determining the proper contributors of parameters for force measuring devices that should be considered when developing uncertainty calculations that support Calibration and Measurement Capability (CMC) uncertainty claim made on a scope of accreditation.
 This guidance document also serves as a means for labs to be compliant with section 6.8 of A2LA R205 – Specific Requirements as well as other accreditation bodies requirements.
 Calibration Laboratory Accreditation Program.
 Finally, for instruments that are calibrated in accordance with ASTM E74 or ISO 376, it goes beyond R205 to include sections in ASTM E74 and ISO 376 that should be considered for determining a labs Calibration and Measurement Capability (CMC).

 There are vast discrepancies between auditors regarding what is acceptable for a force calibration uncertainty budget.
 One auditor will say do it this way, another one may understand force and assess the lab properly, and the third auditor may just ask for repeatability and not even know the parameter they are assessing well.
 It is almost as if you have three directions you can go and only one in three auditors will get you to that destination.
 One of these issues involves how to calculate uncertainty correctly when the lab is following a standard like ASTM E74, or ISO 376.
 If calibrating to ASTM E74, or ISO 376 standards, then contributions from Non-Linearity, Static Error Band or Hysteresis should not be considered for the uncertainty budget and replaced by the ASTM LLF (Lower Limit Factor).
 Another common mistake is to include too many lines from the load cell specification sheet.
 For example, if a load cell is used to make ascending measurements only, the effect of the uncertainty contribution for hysteresis should not be included in the uncertainty budget.
 Not understanding the load cell specification sheet is another error source.
 When the specification sheet says units of RO, this is a percentage of Rated Output of the load cell.
 The percentage of RO is linear throughout the range, meaning 0.02 % of Rated Output at the instrument's capacity is 0.2 % at 10 % of the range.
 This document will provide four examples which should account for most instrumentation used for force measurements.